makersacademy/airport_challenge/airport_notes.md

 - refactored previous test cases to be neater and set up test airports appropriately
 - set up a double airport test case
 - added status and location variables to Plane instances
 - test passed for allowing a plane to land that is already landed.
+- added test that a plane cannot land twice at the same airport

 EDGE CASE USER STORY 9
 Planes that are landed cannot land again and must be in an airport